douglascraigschmidt/LiveLessons/Java8/README.md

 . ex4 - This example shows how a Java 7 BiFunction lambda can be used
         to replace all the values of all keys in a ConcurrentHashMap.
-        It also contrasts the Java 8 BiFunction with a conventional Java 7 solution using a foreach loop.
+        It also contrasts the modern Java BiFunction with a conventional Java 7 solution using a foreach loop.

-. ex5 - This example shows how a Java 8 Consumer interface can be used
+. ex5 - This example shows how a modern Java Consumer interface can be
-        with forEach() to print out the values in a list by binding the System.out println() method to the forEach() Consumer parameter.
+        used with forEach() to print out the values in a list by binding the System.out println() method to the forEach() Consumer parameter.
 It also shows how to sort a list in ascending and descending order using a Comparator and a Function interface.

 . ex6 - This example shows how a Java Supplier interface can be used
         in conjunction with the Java Optional class to print a default